How to Become a Nurse

 “This is one of the great opportunities of online nursing programs,” said Goss.
 “You’re able to bring what you’re learning directly out into the field, but you’re also able to bring your experience in the field into the classroom, which leads to more engaging discussions.”

 Step Four: Get Licensed

 Once you’ve completed a nursing degree, the next step toward becoming a nurse is to seek state licensure.
-While each state has its own eligibility requirements for licensure, all nurses are required to sit for the NCLEX licensing exam and then apply to their state's board of nursing to become a registered nurse.
+While each state has its own eligibility requirements for licensure, all nurses are required to sit for the NCLEX licensing exam, developed by the National Council of State Boards of Nursing, and then apply to their state's board of nursing to become a registered nurse.